 - He married Harriet Newell Melton, daughter of Michael Hendrick Melton and Rachael Cockrum, on 8 October 1871 in Lavaca County, Texas, and Harriet's daughters Elizabeth and Winifred married sons of Joel Ponton.

 - Joel Ponton died on 2 February 1875 at age 72 in Lavaca County, Texas.

 - His wife Harriet Newell Melton became a widow at his death.

-- He was buried at the Koonce-Ponton Cemetery in Ezzell, Lavaca County, Texas.
+- He was interred at the Koonce-Ponton Cemetery, Ezzell, Lavaca County, Texas.